travis-ci/docs-travis-ci-com/source/content/blog/announcing_python_and_perl_support_on_travis_ci.md

 Perl support wouldn't be possible without amazing work and advice by [Magnus Holm](http://twitter.com/judofyr), [Jonathan "Duke" Leto](http://twitter.com/dukeleto) (also a big YAY for adding Parrot to Travis CI!), and [Xavier Noria](http://twitter.com/fxn).

 Also, if you have a spare minute, send a *HUGE* thanks to [Michael Klishin](http://twitter.com/michaelklishin) who works day and night (seriously, we can not figure out when he sleeps, or if he sleeps!) maintaining the VMs and making sure they are up to date.
-He was the driving force behind adding support for Clojure, Java, Scala, Groovy, and was instrumental in adding Python and Perl support.
+He was the driving force behind adding support for JVM languages (first Clojure, later Java, Scala, Groovy), and was instrumental in adding Python and Perl support.
 So please send him a tweet to say thanks, because without Michael we would still be at just Ruby support!

 ## Next steps